 How much should I budget for extra food?

 It depends!
-For weekend and 5 day courses there will be 2 evening meals to consider.
+For weekend, 5 day and 9 day courses there will be 2 evening meals to consider.
 Most crews enjoy sampling local pubs and so you should budget for pub prices and any drinks.

 Are you able to offer a discount as there are two of us booking and it’s slightly more than we wanted to pay?

 This is a difficult one!
 The question we ask ourselves is where can we make the saving?

 The answer then is is easy – we can’t!
 What we can do if offer a quality course on modern boats with top class instruction.
 Behind the scenes are our engineers, boat maintainers, cleaners and admin team.
 They ensure your course runs as smoothly as possible, from the moment you make that first enquiry to the end of your course.